dmnielsen/scrape_sbtb/README.md

 Trying out web scraping with Beautiful Soup by characterizing the reviews on [Smart Bitches Trashy Books](http://smartbitchestrashybooks.com/).
+I've worked on and off again on this project as other things have come up.

 **booklinks.py** harvests all review links from the book review index on the site.
 Two modes: